ecoshub/taste/README.md

 - HTTP Server Testing:

 It allows you to define a scenario of HTTP requests and expected responses, and will run the scenario and perform assertions to ensure that the server is behaving as expected.
+Additionally, you can chain the responses from previous requests to use in subsequent requests.

 - Unit testing: